Federicocervelli/Federicocervelli/README.md

 - 👋 Hi, I’m @Federicocervelli
 - 🎓 Bachelor's Degree in Computer Science @ UNIPG
-- 💼 Working at Marittima SRL, Open for hiring
+- 💼 Currently looking for a job
 - 📫 Feel free to reach out to me: federicocervelli01@gmail.com